Why Protecting Confidential Information With A Confidentiality Policy Is Important

 Useful Procedures For Protecting Confidential Information

-The steps for protecting confidential information can be sorted into two broad groupings.
+The steps for protecting confidential information fit into two broad groupings.
 These groupings are physical confidential information protection and steps that are more procedural.
 Your specific confidentiality policy will set these out.
 For your business, consider the following:

 Physical Confidential Information Protection